danielrcollins1/OED-Expanded/x-campaign-material.md

 Hirelings will be first level.
 Town guard (if present) are 1st level fighters with a 4th level sergeant for every 30 guards.
 Most other townsfolk and specialists will be zero level.

 **Rumors**
-You can make up rumors based on the work you have done already, or randomly create some (see Rumors), When starting out, it is probably best to keep your rumors true.
+You can make up rumors based on the work you have done already, or randomly create some (see Rumors).
+When starting out, it is probably best to keep your rumors true.

 ### Finishing up
 Finally, sprinkle in some details about the settlement like you did for the dungeon.
 What are the sights and sounds one is greeted by.
 How do they make their living?
 What do the locals think of Dwarves or Wizards?
 Does the community harbor any secrets?

 ## Design the Wilderness
 Now that you have an adventuring location and a home base, it is time to fill in the areas around them.
-The first step is to draw out the wilderness; this is done on a series of 6 miles wide hexagons.
+The first step is to draw out the wilderness; this is often done on a series of 6 mile wide hexagons.
 Hexagons are a useful way to abstract terrain and measure distances, by having a uniform distance between center points.
 Specifically a 6-mile hex is advantageous because it has a 7-mile “diagonal”, and 3 mile “radius” which equates to the sight-line distance for a human sized character to the horizon in an open field.
 Finally, it serves to break the traveling day into manageable segments.

 To begin laying out your wilderness, start with a “Plains” hex, “P”, in the center of your space.
 Using the center hex as your reference terrain, roll 2d6 on the table below.
 The result will be the terrain type of the new hex.
 Start at the top and continue around clockwise.
-When generating additional terrain, always work out from the existing terrain type in the “middle” of the new area.
+When generating additional terrain, always work out from the existing terrain type, setting the new “center” hex as the refence hex.
 This will create natural “clumps” of terrain like forests.

 |**2d6**|**Terrain**              ||**2d6**|**Terrain**                   |
 |:-------|:-------------------------|---|:-------|:------------------------------|